gngrninja/PSDsHook/docs/tutorials/Embeds.md

 ($env:PSModulePath -split "$([IO.Path]::PathSeparator)")
 ```

-You'll need to use the following statement and point it to your local copy of the module's built .psm1 file
+You'll need to use the following statement and point it to your local copy of the module's built .psm1 file.
 ```powershell
 using module 'C:\users\thegn\repos\PsDsHook\out\PSDsHook\0.0.1\PSDsHook.psm1'
 ```

 Embeds are sent as an array, and you can have more than one embed per webhook call.
 Now we'll want to create an empty array.
 ```powershell
 [System.Collections.ArrayList]$embedArray = @()
 ```